Jimbaz/Food-Recipe/README.md

 # Food-Recipe
-Very basic PHP modules which store values into a database.
+Very basic PHP modules which allows users to log in to a Recipe App and store values into a database (PHPMyAdmin database on local host).